Exploiting symmetry in network analysis: Results

 \subsection{Redundancy in network measures}

-The amount of structural redundancy on a network is not only inherited, but typically amplified (see Eq.~\eqref{eq:cfull} below), in a network measure $F$.
+The amount structural redundancy on a network (measured by $\widetilde{n}_\mathcal{Q}=n_\mathcal{G}/n_\mathcal{Q}$) is amplified in the computation of a typical (full) network measure (see Eq.~\eqref{eq:cfull} below).
 It is therefore natural to ask how to quantify, and eliminate, the symmetry-induced redundancy.
 If a network has $n_\mathcal{G}$ vertices and $n_\mathcal{Q}$ orbits, there are $n_\mathcal{G}^2$ pairs of vertices but only $n_\mathcal{Q}^2$ pairs of orbits, achieving a reduction, or compression ratio, of

 for a full network measure, typically much smaller than the ratio $\widetilde{n}_\mathcal{Q}=n_\mathcal{G}/n_\mathcal{Q}$.
 On the other hand, for a sparse network measure, we only need to consider edge values, hence the reduction is the ratio between the number of edges in the graph and in its quotient